 - Accompanying images must also be original work with the exception of scans or photos of materials such as book or CD covers, as copyright images cannot be used.
 Images may be submitted as a separate JPEG/PNG file of high quality resolution.

-Deadlines for the August publication is May 15th.
+Deadlines for the Autumn publication is May 15th.

-Deadlines for the February publication is December 15th.
+Deadlines for the Spring publication is December 15th.

 Please submit your final typed article or review by clicking on the link below, filling out the contact information, and uploading your article in Microsoft Word format (.doc).
 Save files as: last name_type of article (e.g. book review/research article/teaching article)_date of submission (e.g. 04022016)